Crissium/SilverDict/README.md

 - [X] Improve the performance of suggestions matching
 - [X] Make the suggestion size customisable
 - [X] Allow configure suggestion matching mode, listening address, running mode, etc. via a configuration file, without modifying code
+- [ ] Use a linter

 ### Client-side

 - [X] Allow zooming in/out of the definition area
-- [ ] Click to search words in the definition
+- [X] Click to search for words in the definition
 - [ ] Make the strings translatable
 - [ ] Beautify the dialogues (help wanted!)
 - [X] GoldenDict-like dictionary group support